robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-utilities/jbetherc20splitspayer/write/pay.md

     * [`defaultBeneficiary`](/dev/api/v2/contracts/or-utilities/jbetherc20projectpayer/properties/defaultbeneficiary.md)
     * [`_payToSplits`](/dev/api/v2/contracts/or-utilities/jbetherc20splitspayer/write/-_paytosplits.md)

 3. If there's any leftover amount, pay the specified project.
-If no project is specified, send the leftover funds to the beneficiary or the msg.sender.
+If no project is specified, send the leftover funds to the beneficiary or the tx.origin.

     ```
     // Pay any leftover amount.